-We now present two applications of our first passage percolation results to the random conductance model (RCM), discussed in detail in Section~\ref{sec:RCM} below.
-Let $(a^\om(e))_{e\in E_d}$ be a family of non-negative ergodic random variables called conductances.
+We now present our second main result which concerns the random conductance models (RCMs) with killing, discussed in detail in Subsections~\ref{sec:Agmon_result} and \ref{sec:Agmon} below.
+On the graph $(\bbZ^d,E_d),$ $d\geq 2,$ let $(a^\om(e))_{e\in E_d}$ be a family of non-negative ergodic and unbounded conductances and $(\kappa^\om(x))_{x\in{\bbZ^d}}$ be a positive random killing measure (or potential).
 Then consider a random walk $X = (X_t)_{t\geq 0}$ on $\bbZ^d$ with generator $\cL^{\om}$ given by a random Schr\"odinger operator of the form